 This is the most commonly used form in supplements that you can buy over the counter and is produced by combining magnesium with oxygen ions.
-Research shows it only has a 4 percent absorption rate so if you are struggling with deficiency or absorption issues this is probably not your best option.
-(1) Even though it’s bioavailability is low, it still can help relieve constipation.
+Research shows it only has a 4 percent absorption rate so if you are struggling with deficiency or absorption issues this is probably not your best magnesium supplement to choose.
+(1) Even though its bioavailability is low, it still can help relieve constipation.

 Magnesium citrate is a formulation with citric acid and salt to form a type of saline solution.
-Due to its laxative effect it is commonly used as a constipation relief.
-To achieve this, magnesium citrate helps draw water into the intestines that loosens packed stools so they are easier to pass.
+Due to its laxative effect, it is commonly used as a constipation relief.
+To achieve this, magnesium citrate helps draw water into the intestines that loosen packed stools so they are easier to pass.

 It has a 16 percent absorption rate so it’s more powerful than magnesium oxide.
 If you suffer from chronic constipation lower dosages on a daily basis can help maintain regularity whereas higher dosages can be used for times when you need immediate relief.
 Magnesium citrate is most often found in powder and liquid forms.

 Since this form can pass the mitochondrial membrane, research is supporting its ability as a powerful neurological support and a good option for those with depression, anxiety, or brain fog.
 However, this form is not as readily available in over-the-counter supplements.